ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/09-form-data.md

 May use the search box on the Bootstrap form for simple search

 Search functions implemented in `Menu` - should have some unit tests.
+Using Mocks is highly encouraged.
+Testing filter by category may require up to 16 tests!

 ## Time Requirements